cprieststephens/cruise-ships-gui/README.md

 <img src="images\Screenshot.png" alt="Screenshot of Cruise Ships GUI" title="Cruise Ships GUI" width="400px"><br>

-I completed this guided project using JavaScript, HTML and CSS as a part of Command Shift bootcamp.
+I completed this project using JavaScript, HTML and CSS for Command Shift bootcamp.
 I wrote the unit tests using Jest.

 Features:
 - Users can create a series of ports via an HTML form.